prisma/prisma1/content/04-Reference/04-Functions/02-Runtime-Environment.md

 ## About callbacks and promises

 All functions should return a promise, that will be resolved by the Graphcool Functions Engine.
-Callbacks are not supported and need to be converted to Promises, as shown [in this  guide](https://egghead.io/lessons/javascript-convert-a-callback-to-a-promise), for example.
+Callbacks are not supported and need to be converted to Promises (as shown [in this  guide](https://egghead.io/lessons/javascript-convert-a-callback-to-a-promise)).

-Function execution **times out after 15 seconds**.